 - Methotrexate (multiple brand names) or cytarabine (Cytosar-U) as an injection into the spinal fluid

-Remission Maintenance or Continuation therapy.
-Treatment is given both orally and intravenously over a two-year to three-year period to keep the ALL from returning.
+Remission maintenance or continuation therapy.
+Treatment is given both orally and by IV over a two-year to three-year period to keep the ALL from returning.
 These drugs are usually given in lower doses and have fewer side effects.

 Re-induction chemotherapy.
 This stage is used to treat ALL if it has come back after treatment.